anybuddy9001/Darts-Trainingsspiel/README.md

 ## **Darts Training Game**

-This is a Java project with openJFX (JavaFX) to help you train your Darts skills with a point reward system.
+This is a Java project with openJFX (JavaFX) to help train your Darts skills with a point reward system.

 Specktulatius made this for Michael some time ago. <br>
 I almost reworked everything, but he still remains an author in the Docs. :)